tmendonca28/anthonymendonca/tech-learning/exploring-codeql.md

 CodeQL is a tool that was developed by GitHub to identify vulnerabilities and thereby enhance code security.
 It plays a vital role in shifting security left in the SDLC especially if integrated into a CI/CD pipeline for automatic code checking.
 A number of companies like Wise, Palantir and Tide seem to be using it to scan their codebases.
 As such, I thought it would be a great addition to my application security skill set.
 This article aims to practically get you up and running with learning CodeQL.
 I will use Python as my language of choice (as I feel decently comfortable with it in describing code vulnerabilities) but you can choose whatever language you feel comfortable with as well as what CodeQL currently supports.

 ## Getting Started
 Firstly, create a new repository on GitHub with a name of your choice, preferably descriptive in nature.
 I picked CodeQL-Python-Learning as can be seen [here](https://github.com/tmendonca28/CodeQL-Python-Learning).
+This will house all my experiments when it comes to using CodeQL.
 Git clone the repo locally and you are ready to get started.

 ## Installing CodeQL for Python